In Thames Log, Chloe Dewe Mathews examines the ever-changing nature of our relationship to water.

 From the source of the river Thames to its mouth, Chloe has photographed people enacting a range of rituals and routines at the water’s edge.
 Over the course of five years she has observed traditional, collective ceremonies as well as privately improvised acts; from ship spotting, mud larking and ceremonial boat burning, to Pentecostal baptisms, coracle missions and teenage rites of passage.

-This exhibition is a part of the inaugural Bristol Photo Festival, a new biennial that celebrates the power and diversity of photography.
+Thames Log has been listed in The Observer’s top five exhibitions to see in 2021, and is a part of the inaugural Bristol Photo Festival, a new biennial that celebrates the power and diversity of photography.